Continuing Professional Development (CPD)

 What counts as CPD?

-The IoIC offers a wide range of learning and development opportunities to support internal communicators build their skills, knowledge and confidence, and to help drive standards across the profession.
+The IoIC offers a wide range of resources and learning to help you build skills, knowledge and confidence.

 Become a member